Rajpratik71/Mininet-wiki/Ideas.md

 Specific prerequisites for each project are listed as well - these are the requisite skills and knowledge that you will need (or need to acquire) to actually complete the tasks for the project.

-**Process**: GSOC projects will follow the standard [Mininet development process](https://https://github.com/mininet/mininet/wiki/Ideas#mininet-development-process) .
+**Process**: GSoC projects will follow the standard [Mininet development process](https://https://github.com/mininet/mininet/wiki/Ideas#mininet-development-process) .

 ## Mininet Development Process